-22 See also Levin & Massam (1984), Massam (1985), Marantz (1991), Laka (1993b), and López & Austin (1995), among others, for a similar view.
+2 See also Levin & Massam (1984), Massam (1985), Marantz (1991), Laka (1993b), and López & Austin (1995), among others, for a similar view.

-Murasugi (1992) offers evidence from, among others, Lezgian (Nakho-Dagehestanian: eastern Caucasus; southern Daghestan, northern Azerbaijan) and Abkhaz (Caucasus; northwestern Caucasus; Georgia, Turkey) to show that both structural cases are available in non-finite clauses in some ergative languages.
-That both structural cases are available, she claims, suggests that such clauses are the ergative counterpart to the inflected non-finite clauses found in, say, European Portuguese (Murasugi (1992:111-112)).30 Murasugi provides the Lezgian sentences shown here in (24) as evidence:
+Murasugi (1992) offers evidence from, among others, Lezgian (Nakho-Dagehestanian: eastern Caucasus; southern Daghestan, northern Azerbaijan) and Abkhaz (Caucasian: northwestern Caucasus; Georgia, Turkey) to show that both structural cases are available in non-finite clauses in some ergative languages.
+That both structural cases are available, she claims, suggests that such clauses are the ergative counterpart to the inflected non-finite clauses found in, say, European Portuguese (Murasugi (1992:111-112)).
+Murasugi provides the Lezgian sentences shown here in (24) as evidence:

-- (24) a. didedi-z [ktab stold-a xa-na] k'an-zawa. mother-DAT book(ABS) table-INESS be-nf want-imperf 'mother wants the book to be on the table' - b. [am taxsirly tusir-di] askara ja. she(ABS) guilty be,Neg-nf clear be 'it is clear that she is not guilty' - c. didedi-z [gagadi ktab qacu-na] k'an-zawa. mather-DAT boy(ERG) book(ABS) buy-nf want-imperf 'mother wants the boy to buy the book' (adapted slightly from Murasugi (1992:113); attributed to Martin Haspelmath)
+- (24) a. didedi-z [ktab stold-a xa-na] k'an-zawa. mother-DAT book(ABS) table-INESS be-nf want-imperf 'mother wants the book to be on the table' - b. [am taxsirly tusir-di] askara ja. she(ABS) guilty be,Neg-nf clear be 'it is clear that she is not guilty' - c. didedi-z [gagadi ktab qacu-na] k'an-zawa. mather-DAT boy(ERG) book(ABS) buy-nf want-imperf 'mother wants the boy to buy the book'

+(adapted slightly from Murasugi (1992:113); attributed to Martin Haspelmath)

-In (24a and b), where the verb in the embedded clause is intransitive (whether unaccusative or unergative is irrelevant for the present discussion, but for simplicity of argumental reference.
-I will assume it to be unaccusative in both cases), absolutive Case is available for the T-argument.
+In (24a and b), where the verb in the embedded clause is intransitive (whether unaccusative or unergative is irrelevant for the present discussion, but for simplicity of argumental reference, I will assume it to be unaccusative in both cases), absolutive Case is available for the T-argument.
 In (24c), where the verb in the embedded clause is transitive, both structural Cases are available: ergative for the A-argument, and absolutive for the Oargument.

-23 See Raposo (1987), Murasugi (1992; esp.
+20 See Raposo (1987), Murasugi (1992; esp.
 89-95), and §2.3.3 of this thesis for further details on the relevant European Portuguese construction.
 In Chapter Two, I suggest subjunctive

 There are several reasons to doubt that the Lezgian examples given in (24) lend support to Murasugi's claim that absolutive and nominative Cases are structurally equivalent.
 First, Murasugi herself equates the Lezgian construction with the European Portuguese inflected non-finite clause in order to account for the availability of absolutive Case for the T-argument in (24a and b) and for the O-argument in (24c).
-If this type of analysis proves tenable, then the assumption that the verbs in the embedded clauses in the Lezgian sentences in (24) are strictly non-finite, in the sense discussed here and as Murasugi's becomes the provision of strong evidence that these verbs are nonfinite.
+If this type of analysis proves tenable, then the assumption that the verbs in the embedded clauses in the Lezgian sentences in (24) are strictly non-finite, in the sense discussed here and as Murasugi claims, becomes all the weaker.
+The onus of a theory like Murasugi's becomes the provision of strong evidence that these verbs are non-finite.
 In fact, there is fairly strong evidence to the contrary, which I will now briefly discuss.

 Bobaljik (1993) suggests that the elements in question in (24) are of the Masdar class, or verbal nouns.
 Again, though, the evidence suggests this not to be the case, at least for the sentences in (24a and c).
-Let us first look at the relevant element in (24b), for which I conclude that Bobaljik's analysis features are present in this type of clause.
+Let us first look at the relevant element in (24b), for which I conclude that Bobaljik's analysis is correct, returning to the other two sentences.
+Murasugi glosses the